Assistant Professor, Politics

 Education: B.A., Arizona State University; J.D., Northwestern University

-In her teaching and scholarship Professor González has developed an interdisciplinary, multicultural, and community-focused approach to understanding increasingly complex and interdependent relationships between law, race, and society.
-Her research and teaching interests include law and education, community legal practice, social movements, civil rights, critical race theory, juvenile justice, and the intersection between law and organizing.
-She has authored articles on restorative justice, racial inequity in education, juvenile justice, economic development, collaborative models of community problem-solving, and the use of non-legal strategies for social change.
-Since 2008, Professor González has studied the use of school-based restorative justice in the context of addressing racial disparities in school discipline, school culture, and school violence.
-She is a member of the Civil Rights Project Research to Practice Collaborative at University of California Los Angeles.
-During the 2012-2013 academic year, Professor González will be a Visiting Scholar at the Center for the Study of Law and Society at Berkeley Law.
+In her teaching and scholarship Professor González has developed an interdisciplinary, multicultural, and community-focused approach to understanding increasingly complex and interdependent relationships between law and society.
+Her research and teaching interests include law and education, juvenile justice, human rights, civil rights, critical race theory, community legal practice, and social movements.
+She has authored articles on restorative justice, racial disproportionality education, juvenile justice, economic development, law and organizing, and community environmental policing.
+Professor González is a member of the Civil Rights Project Research to Practice Collaborative at University of California, Los Angeles and since 2009 has studied the use of restorative justice in the context of school culture, school violence, and addressing racial disparities in discipline.
+During the 2012-2013 academic year, Professor González was a Visiting Scholar at the Center for the Study of Law and Society at Berkeley Law.
 Prior to joining the faculty at Occidental College, Professor González was a practicing attorney and community organizer.
-Professor González has also taught at the University of Denver Sturm College of Law and Arizona State University.
-Professor González has substantial experience designing, developing, and implementing statewide legal and public policy advocacy strategies focused on underserved communities.
-Central to her work is the "big picture" recognition of the interrelatedness of issues facing underserved communities.
-She maintains a deep commitment to issues of social justice and continues to work in the community, as well as sit on several non-profit boards.
+She has held faculty appointments at the University of Denver Sturm College of Law and Arizona State University.

-Thalia González & Giovanni Saarman, Environmental Law, Good Neighbor Agreements, and Negative Externalities: Who Bears the Burden of Protecting Communities? (under review)
+Thalia González & Giovanni Saarman, Regulating Pollutants, Good Neighbor Agreements, and Negative Externalities: Who Bears the Burden of Protecting Communities?
+(Ecology Law Quarterly: forthcoming 2014)

 Thalia González, Reclaiming the Promise of the Indian Child Welfare Act: A Study of State Incorporation and Adoption of Legal Protections for Indian Status Offenders, 42 N.M.
 L. Rev. (2012)